temporalio/documentation/docs-src/clusters/how-to-upgrade-the-temporal-server-version.md

 Use one of the upgrade tools to upgrade your database schema to be compatible with the Temporal Server version being upgraded to.

-If you are using a schema tools version prior to 1.8.0, we strongly recommend _never_ using the "dryrun" (`-y`, or `--dryrun`) options in any of your schema update commands.
+If you are using a schema tools version prior to Temporal Server v1.8.0, we strongly recommend _never_ using the "dryrun" (`-y`, or `--dryrun`) options in any of your schema update commands.
 Using this option might lead to potential loss of data, as when using it will create a new database and drop your existing one.
 This flag was removed in the 1.8.0 release.

 ### Upgrade Cassandra schema

-If you are using Cassandra for your Cluster's persistence, use the `temporal-cassandra-tool` to upgrade both the default and visibility schemas.
+If you are using Cassandra for your Cluster's persistence, use the `temporal-cassandra-tool` to upgrade both the default Persistence and Visibility schemas.

 **Example default schema upgrade:**